gobeyondidentity/customer-docs/docs/integration-guides/zscaler.md

 draft: true
 displayed_sidebar: secureWorkforceSidebar
 ---

-# Zscaler Integration Guide
+For passwordless authentication, the customer may integrate Zscaler with Beyond Identity, either directly or through their existing SSO.
+This document describes the direct integration between Zscaler and Beyond Identity.
+For integration through SSO, don't hesitate to get in touch with Beyond Identity.

+Zscaler's direct integration with Beyond Identity applies to Zscaler Client Connector (ZCC) for ZPA, ZPA Admin Console, and ZIA.

 In this guide, you'll set up Beyond Identity:

 * As a passwordless authentication solution for your Zscaler Internet Access (ZIA) and Zscaler Private Access (ZPA) services.
 * To enforce corporate Zero Trust policies by using Zscaler Mobile Portal APIs.

-For passwordless authentication, the customer may integrate Zscaler with Beyond Identity, either directly or through their existing SSO.
-This document describes the direct integration between Zscaler and Beyond Identity.
-For integration through SSO, don't hesitate to get in touch with Beyond Identity.

-Zscaler's direct integration with Beyond Identity applies to Zscaler Client Connector (ZCC) for:

-* ZPA
-* ZPA Admin Console
-* ZIA

 :::info
 Zscaler's integration doesn't apply to ZIA Admin Console because it doesn't support service provider-initiated SAML flow, and Beyond Identity doesn't support the IdP-initiated SAML flow.